-Zeldovich [8] stresses that the weak detonation point satisfies the boundary conditions of shock propagation and therefore is an admissible hydrodynamical solution.
-He argues that the reason that the weak detonation phenomena has not been observed experimentally is the unattainability of the steady state conditions of this solution.
-The route from the unreacted initial state to the post shock material gets trapped in the stable CJ point of minimum entropy production.
-It has been speculated by Tarver, based on a hydrodynamical equations, that in very porous materials weak detonation conditions could be stable [9].
+Zel'dovich [8] stresses that the weak detonation solution satisfies the boundary conditions of shock propagation and therefore is an admissible hydrodynamical solution.
+He argues that the reason that the weak detonation phenomenon has not been observed experimentally is the unattainability of the steady-state conditions of this solution.
+In particular, a typical ZND route from the unreacted shock-compressed state to the burnt material gets trapped in the stable CJ point of minimum entropy production.
+Von Neumann, however, has shown that if the Hugoniot curves of partially reacted products intersect, then the weak detonation solution is possible [6].
+For example, explosives that have very rapid initial exothermic decomposition followed by a slower endothermic reaction may exhibit such behavior, sometimes called pathological detonation.
+It has been also speculated by Tarver, based on a hydrodynamical equations, that in porous materials weak detonation could be stable [9].
+Though standard ZND model assumes that chemical reactions are triggered by the high temperature due to the initial shock compression, it is also possible to consider an alternate ignition mechanism without preliminary shock heating at the von Neumann spike.
+Zel'dovich [10] discussed possible initiation of weak detonation by triggering chemical reactions with a sequence of sparks artificially fired along a tube.

 Can a first-principle molecular dynamics (MD) simulation converge to the hydrodynamical detonation model?

-There has been a continuous effort to develop MD simulation methods of explosives [10, 11].
+There has been a continuous effort to develop MD simulation methods of explosives [11,12].
 An interaction potential, known as the Reactive Empirical Bond Order potential (REBO), was introduced in Ref.
-[12].
+[13].
 This potential has a complex functional form and several parameters.
-Molecular dynamics simulations of detonation through a model 2D crystal using this potential, showed agreement with the predictions of the CJ model [13].
+Molecular dynamics simulations of detonation through a model two-dimensional (2D) crystal using this potential showed agreement with the predictions of the CJ model [14].

-A significant step was the development of a reactive force field which accounts for breaking and forming chemical bonds during the passage of the shock wave through the solid [14].
-Simulations of actual explosives, such as RDX, PETN and TATP, have been attempted [15-22].
+A significant step was the development of a reactive force field that accounts for breaking and forming chemical bonds during the passage of the shock wave through the solid [15].
+Simulations of actual explosives, such as RDX, PETN, and TATP, have been attempted [16-23].
 The main goal is to compare the simulation output to known experimental characteristics of the system, such as detonation velocity and final reaction products distributions.
-These studies were devoted to establish a realistic simulation scheme which converges to the framework of the hydrodynamic models.
-It was found that the goal of reaching steady state detonation conditions requires a major computational effort.
-The phenomenon stabilizes only in a mezoscopic scale (micrometers) which requires very large scale calculations including many millions of atoms.
+These studies were devoted to establish a realistic simulation scheme that converges to the framework of the hydrodynamic models.
+It was found that the goal of reaching steady-state detonation conditions requires a major computational effort.
+The phenomenon stabilizes only in a mezoscopic scale (micrometers), which requires very large-scale calculations including many millions of atoms.
 To establish such a method as a predictive tool, many such simulations should be performed and compared with experiment.
 A second round of improvements should then be applied to the force field.
 At present, this task is still in its infancy.

 Schemes to bridge the gap between the hydrodynamical description of detonation and the MD approach have been explored.
-The idea is to replace a group of molecules by a single mesoparticle with an internal thermodynamic degree of freedom [23, 24] or to describe a hydrodynamical cell by fictitious particles [25].
+The idea is to replace a group of molecules by a single mesoparticle with an internal thermodynamic degree of freedom [24,25] or to describe a hydrodynamical cell by fictitious particles [26].
 In both these schemes individual molecular properties are overlooked.